canorve/CluSex/docs/config.rst

 Here you will find the description of each parameter of the configuration file needed to run CluSex.

-First of all, to run CluSex with the configuration file is as easy as typing:
+To run CluSex with the configuration file is as easy as typing:

 ::